LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 * Combine existing KPIs to create new ways of measuring success through custom dashboards and visualizations
 * Schedule reports in order to receive regular updates by email

-## Predefined dashboads
+## Predefined dashboards
-LiveEngage comes with a set of predefined dashboards which offer ready made reports.
+The Conversational Cloud comes with a set of predefined dashboards which offer ready made reports.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

 See [Predefined dashboards](data-reporting-report-builder-predefined-dashboards.html)